jverhoeven/pyzmqrpc/readme.md

 ## ZmqClient
 Upon creation it starts a PUB socket and/or creates a REQ socket.
 The REQ socket may point to multiple end-points, which then use round-robin message delivery.
 The ZmqClient implements a 'send' method that sends a message.
 ## ZmqProxy
-Forwards messages from a SUB --> REQ socket or from a PUB --> REP socket using
+Forwards messages from a SUB --> REQ socket or from a PUB --> REP socket.
 ## ZmqRpcClient
 Invokes a remotely implemented method over a PUB or REQ socket.
 For PUB sockets no response messages can be expected.
 ## ZmqRpcServer